 4. Tax policy

 Before establishment of a company, it is important for every entrepreneur to take note of State tax policies.
+Ignorance and non-payment of taxes is a breach of the enactment and the tax authorities can impose penalties on the Company.

 5. Labour Compliance